Wisconsin

 NEW TNMCorps Mapping Challenge for City / Town Halls in WI!

-Here’s a new challenge for City / Town Halls in Wisconsin!
+[ad_1] Here’s a new challenge for City / Town Halls in Wisconsin!
 The United States Census Bureau lists over 600 incorporated places in Wisconsin.
 Not every one of these will have a city hall, but as you can see from the map, there are still some points that have yet to be collected.
-Townships are also prominent in Wisconsin and may have a designated town …
+Townships are also prominent in Wisconsin and may have a …

 Read moreNEW TNMCorps Mapping Challenge for City / Town Halls in WI!